awsdocs/aws-snowball-developer-guide/doc_source/unlockappliance.md

 **Job\-Type Specific Consideration**

-If you're unlocking a cluster, you'll need to specify the `-s` option for each of the secondary nodes\.
+If you're unlocking a cluster, you need to specify only the IP address for one of the cluster nodes\.
 For more information, see [Using the Snowball Client](using-client.md)\.

 Now you can begin using the AWS Snowball Edge appliance\.